-MTD 242 - Clinic Lab IV
+MTD 288 - Massage Therapy Clinic

-This course is designed to provide the student with a realistic hands-on experience of working in the field by participating in a massage therapy clinic or mock clinic environment.
+This course is designed to provide the student with a realistic hands-on view and experience of working in the field by participating in a real massage therapy clinic or 'mock' clinic environment.
 The clinic provides the students an opportunity to enhance skills learned and practiced from instruction.
 This course is a continuation of supervised clinical practice integrating the principles of Swedish massage, chair massage and adjunctive therapeutic modalities.
 Students are afforded the opportunity to practice their massage and evaluation skills on a diverse group of subjects.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: MTD 106, MTD 210, MTD 217, MTD 221 & MTD 224.
-Lecture Hours: 00 Lab Hours: 30
+Prerequisite: Successful completion of 6 of the 9 modules and instructor approval.
+With Instructor approval, students may be allowed to begin their clinic hours earlier than the 7th module.
+Lecture Hours: 0 Lab Hours: 0 Other Hours: 60